-- Although the effect on breeding birds is not significant in EIA terms, mitigation for loss 4.1.57 of habitat is proposed primarily because of impacts on other species present within Zone A, such as reptiles and water voles. - 4.1.58 The area of grassland created in Zone E is approximately 10 ha, with an additional 6.5 of grassland, scrub and other habitats including a pond and reedbed ha in Zones F1-3.
-Grassland management will also be undertaken in Zone F4 to improve the condition of this habitat. - Zone E grassland comprises replacement common land and therefore its primary 4.1.59 function is for common land mitigation rather than biodiversity mitigation.
+- 4.1.57 Although the effect on breeding birds is not significant in EIA terms, mitigation for loss of habitat is proposed primarily because of impacts on other species present within Zone A, such as reptiles and water voles. - 4.1.58 The area of grassland created in Zone E is approximately 10 ha, with an additional 9.46.5 of grassland, scrub and other habitats including a pond and reedbed ha in Zones F1-43.
+Grassland management will also be undertaken in Zone F4 to improve the condition of this habitat. - Zone E grassland comprises replacement common land and therefore its primary function is for common land mitigation rather than biodiversity mitigation.
 However, the conversion of Zone E from arable to semi-improved grassland also functions as likefor-like replacement for grassland lost for construction and is therefore potentially available for breeding birds to the same extent that Zone A currently is.
-Zones F1 and F2 comprise land specifically intended to provide ecological mitigation.
+Zones F1-F4 comprise land specifically intended to provide ecological mitigation.
+Overall therefore, a total of 17.0 ha of grassland will be created to mitigate for the loss of 7.1 ha and hence there will be a net gain of grassland area of c.
+9.9 haZones F1 and F2 comprise land specifically intended to provide ecological mitigation.
 Overall therefore, a total of 15.8 ha of grassland will be created to mitigate for the loss of 7.7 ha and hence there will be a net gain of grassland area of c.
-8.1 ha, plus further habitat creation of scrub and other habitats suitable for breeding birds such as Cetti's Warbler in Zones F1 and F2.. - In addition, there will be a net gain of ditch habitat of approximately 390 m when ditch 4.1.60 creation on Zone F1/F2 is taken into account. - Therefore, there will be a greater area of semi-natural grassland and other habitats 4.1.61 such as scrub and ditches on site compared to the current baseline.
-In addition, the Zone F grassland will be designed and managed to provide a more heterogenous grassland habitat than currently occurs. - Furthermore, a 10 m strip of scrub and grassland habitat will be provided north of the 4.1.62 railway line (Zone F3).
+8.1 ha, plus further habitat creation of scrub and other habitats suitable for breeding birds such as Cetti's Warbler in Zones F1, F2 and F42.. - 4.1.60 In addition, there will be a net gain of ditch habitat of approximately 390 m when ditch creation on Zone F1/F2 is taken into account. - 4.1.61 Therefore, there will be a greater area of semi-natural grassland and other habitats such as scrub and ditches on site compared to the current baseline.
+In addition, the Zone F grassland will be designed and managed to provide a more heterogenous grassland habitat than currently occurs. - 4.1.62 Furthermore, a 10 m strip of scrub and grassland habitat will be provided north of the railway line (Zone F3).